 Gynecomastia may also occur as a result of weight gain or obesity, so it is naturally difficult to differentiate between gynecomastia and chest fat from a layman’s perspective.
 The accumulation of fat in the chest region because of obesity or generalized weight gain is referred to as pseudo-gynecomastia.
 This condition can occur at any age but is more common in middle-aged and older males.
 Conversely, gynecomastia can occur in men of all ages after they go through puberty, however, it is most commonly seen in late adolescence and adulthood.

 The condition of pseudo gynecomastia can be managed with a healthy lifestyle, exercise, and healthy weight loss.
 However, the same cannot be said for gynecomastia proper.
 Keep in mind, it is possible to have both conditions in the same clinical setting, and this is actually a fairly common occurrence.
 In these cases, the treatment entails removal of the male breast tissue followed by Vaser-assisted liposuction of the chest region to remove excess fat and contour the chest to create a more proportionate and youthful aesthetic.

 How does gynecomastia develop?

-There are several factors that can lead to the development of gynecomastia, with the common denominator being a hormonal imbalance which an inadvertent elevation in estrogen levels.
+There are several factors that can lead to the development of gynecomastia, with the common denominator being a hormonal imbalance which is an inadvertent elevation in estrogen levels.
 When estrogen levels in a man climb to abnormal levels, this can stimulate the growth of breast tissue, giving a man unwanted breasts.
-The hormonal imbalance can be due to various reasons including liver disease, alcoholism, testicular tumors, medications and illicit drug use, infancy ( breast feeding ), some rare genetic disorders, as well as reasons of unknown origin.
+The hormonal imbalance can be due to various reasons including liver disease, alcoholism, testicular tumors, medications, and illicit drug use, infancy (breastfeeding), some rare genetic disorders, as well as reasons of unknown origin.